microsoft/cai-test-training-tool/UserGuide.md

 To run a deployment of a QnAMaker KB into Production you cav use the [Bot Management Tool](https://app-goblabla-botmanagement-uat.azurewebsites.net/deploy-initial).

+Make sure the .env file contains QNA_PROD_KEY = "<prod-key>" to connect to your production environment

 After logging in to the tool navigate to the "QnA Maker Deployment" section
 ![image](https://user-images.githubusercontent.com/45654580/150743324-df113df3-d1a1-4298-96f0-b95484aaeacb.png)